Infixo/CS2-RealEco/README.md

 ## Features

 ### Toggle mod features (v0.4)
- - You can selectively toggle key mod features: new parameters, consumption fix and new companies.
+ - You can selectively toggle key mod features: new parameters, consumption fix, new companies and modded commercial demand.
 Use BepInEx config `RealEco.cfg` to enable or disable the features.

 ### Config.xml file (v0.3)
  - The prefab configuration is stored in the `Config.xml` file that comes together with the mod.
 Please do not confuse with `RealEco.cfg` file.